jinyu121/video2frame/README.md

       --db_name DB_NAME     The database to store extracted frames --db_type {LMDB,HDF5} Type of the database, LMDB or HDF5 --tmp_dir TMP_DIR     Tmp dir
+      --clips CLIPS         Num of clips per video --duration DURATION   Length of the clip
       --resize_mode {0,1,2} Resize mode
                               0: Do not resize
                               1: 800x600: Resize to W*H